-Being clear from the outset about not only the type of role you want, but also the responsibilities and work environment that most appeal will save you time in your job hunt and get you the best result.
+You are being clear from the outset about the type of role you want, and the responsibilities and work environment that most appeal to will save you time in your job hunt and get you the best result.

-- What type of organisation would you like to work for - a small to medium sized business that is in growth or expansion phase, or a larger organisation with a strong brand and well developed products, services, processes, procedures and policies.
+- What type of organisation would you like to work for - a small to medium-sized business in the growth or expansion phase or a larger organisation with a strong brand and well-developed products, services, processes, procedures and policies.

-- How important is location to you - do you want to be close to home, in the CBD or are you willing to commute?
+- Do you want to be close to home, in the CBD, or are you willing to commute?

-- What industry do you want to work in - mining and resources, aviation industry or a new sector that is poised to thrive?
+- What industry do you want to work in - mining and resources, aviation industry or a new sector poised to thrive?

 - What job title/ role would you want to apply for?

 - Do you want to be a team player, a manager or work independently?

 Knowing what you want from a job will save you time applying for unsuitable roles and enable you to tell your future employer or recruitment consultant exactly what type of jobs they should connect you with.